 The Oxo Tot Baby Food Mill Grinder

 What will you make with your food mill?

 So, consider what you plan to create with your food mill.
 Only interested in making sweet sauces, jams, or meat sauces?
 Opt for a food mill with larger holes to impart a nice, chunky texture.
 For smooth and savory sauces like tomato, or for mashed potatoes, you need a mill featuring a bottom plate with smaller holes.

-Of course, most of us will use the food mill for all of the above, and more!
+Of course, most of us will use the food mill for all the above, and more!
 The Weston Stainless Steel Food Mill is the best option for the habitual and versatile chef.
-It’s functional, durable, easy to care for, and aesthetically-pleasing.
+It’s functional, durable, easy to care for, and aesthetically pleasing.
 For the money, this the best food mill on the market!